LightDark

 How CAD Home Crafters & Designs discovered that skipping the strategy phase cost them in customer experience, navigation clarity, and search visibility — and what the right approach looks like.

 CAD Home Crafters & Designs is a home improvement and custom design business serving homeowners in their local market.
-Like many small businesses, CAD brought genuine skill, passion, and expertise to their craft — and a strong desire to establish a credible, effective online presence that would help them compete and grow.
+Like many small businesses, CAD brought genuine skill, passion, and expertise to their craft — and a strong desire to establish a credible, effective online presence.

 When it came time to build a website, the team did what countless small business owners do every day: they turned to Wix — one of the most accessible, beginner-friendly website building platforms available.
 They chose a template, began adding content, and started building.